 Savvy managers choose a provider based on expertise, quality, price, and scalability.
 Your provider needs to be able to handle your growth, so look at its ability to scale.
 Can it respond to your needs if you require it?

-7. Deliver Cost Predictability
+7. Deliver Cost Predictability For Project Success

 Costs usually vary depending on the project.
-But in general you want to nail down the costs as accurately as you can.
+But in general, you want to nail down the costs as accurately as you can.
 That way no one gets surprised.
-Any contract you develop should be clear about things like transition expenses, termination costs, and price adjustment mechanisms, if required.
+Any contract you develop should be clear about things like transition expenses, termination costs, and price adjustment mechanisms if required.

-Bonus: Build In Process Controls
+Bonus: Build In-Process Controls For Project Success

 You want to build in process controls when negotiating the contract.
 Ideally, you want to have control over the essentials, including key personnel assigned to the project, methodology of providing the service (e.g. work practices and procedures), and the use of technology.